About Medicaid for Adults

 Medicaid plans available

-• Basic Plan – This plan provides health, prevention, and wellness benefits for adults who do not have special health needs.
+• Basic Plan – This plan provides health, prevention, and wellness benefits for adults who typically do not have special health needs.
 This plan includes annual physicals, immunizations, most prescriptions, doctor and hospital visits, and more.

-• Medicare-Medicaid Coordinated Plan – Designed for people who are eligible and enrolled in both Medicare and Medicaid, (also known as dual eligibles).
-This plan has all the benefits of the Enhanced Plan, plus allows people to enroll in a managed care plan to help coordinate Medicare and Medicaid benefits.
+• Medicare Medicaid Coordinated Plan – Designed for people who are eligible and enrolled in both Medicare and Medicaid (also known as dual eligibles).
+This plan has all the benefits of the enhanced plan, plus allows people to enroll in a managed care plan to help coordinate Medicare and Medicaid benefits.
 There are many advantages to enrolling in managed care, one of the most valuable is access to a care coordinator who helps people with complex medical conditions to achieve better health.

 To view more details about available health plans and find cost-sharing information please see below: